Johnr24/turbosort/README.md

 1. In any subdirectory of the `source` folder, create a `.turbosort` file
 2. In this file, write the destination path (e.g., `documents/work`)
-3. All files in that directory will be copied to that path in the `destination` folder, under a `1_DRIVE` subdirectory
+3. All files in that directory will be copied to that path in the `destination` folder, under an `incoming` subdirectory (or your custom suffix if configured)
-   - For example, if `.turbosort` contains `documents/work`, files will be copied to `destination/documents/work/1_DRIVE/`
+   - For example, if `.turbosort` contains `documents/work`, files will be copied to `destination/documents/work/incoming/`
+   - This suffix is customizable and can be disabled completely (see Configuration)
 4. Changes are detected automatically - no need to run the script again when adding files
 5. TurboSort now tracks which files have been copied, when, and where to